CSC322-Grinnell/LFC_Features/README.md

 ### How to build

-The project can be installed on Cloud 9.
+The project can be run locally on a server or pushed to a heroku application.
-The Heroku website for the previous group's work on the project is http://localfoodsconnection.herokuapp.com We do not have access to this Heroku.
-You need to make a new Heroku to deploy the site.

 Next, to set up the database, run the commands: